 Make sure to leave your kids alone on turtle time here and there!

 Avoid saying something like “Pick up the pace!” or “We will be late!”
 Instead, try saying, “We’re on racehorse time today!
-We should perceive how quick we can move!”
+We should perceive how quickly we can move!”

 “How About We Add That Toy You Need to Your Birthday List.”

 Consider you are at Walmart, and your kid is forcing you to buy them a $4 Lego.
-If you have the money, buy it for the happiness of your kid.
+We’ve all been there!

 “How Would You Deal with Yourself?”